Difference Between King Crab and Snow Crab

 King Crab vs Snow Crab

 Due to their delicious taste, they are in high demand.
-The red crab is commonly called king crab, whose scientific name is Paralithodes camschaticus.
+The red crab is commonly called the king crab, whose scientific name is Paralithodes camschaticus.

 Chionocetes opilio is commonly known as Snow Crab.
 As the name suggests, these crabs are found in snowy places.
 Many of their species have spread.

-They have a total of 7 species and all are called snow crabs.
+They have a total of 7 species, and all are called snow crabs.
 These are species found in all the northern oceans.
-Their legs are big and they are also sold as food.
+Their legs are big, and they are also sold as food.

 Comparison Table